 The College is the data processor for the information you provide to us as part of a national clinical audit.
-The funder of the national clinical audits, the Healthcare Quality Improvement Partnership (HQIP), is the data controller for the data submitted to national clinical audits.
+The Healthcare Quality Improvement Partnership (HQIP), is the funder for the audits.
+HQIP is the joint data controller with NHS England for the data submitted to national clinical audits.

 If you have any queries about the process or how we handle your information, please contact us at firstname.lastname@example.org.

 Information about a service users care is submitted to the relevant audit by the NHS Trusts or organisations providing NHS-funded care, providing care to the service user.